Inventium/rubymacros.com/source/content/_introduction.html.md

 Macros may appear identical to functions by accepting parameters and returning a result.
 The difference is how macros go about their business.
-A macro may not return a result directly, instead the result is obtained from the expression returned by the macro.
+A macro may not *return* a result directly, instead the *result is obtained from the expression returned by the macro*.
 When this expression-returning process is invisible, macros look like functions.